holepunchto/pear-docs/building-blocks/hyperdht.md

 #### `node = DHT.bootstrapper(port, host, [options])`

-To run your own Hyperswarm network use this method to easily create a bootstrap node.
+To run one's own Hyperswarm network, use this method to easily create a bootstrap node.

 #### **`await node.destroy([options])`**

 Fully destroy this DHT node.

 > This will also unannounce any running servers.
-If you want to force close the node without waiting for the servers to unannounce pass `{ force: true }`.
+Tto force close the node without waiting for the servers to unannounce pass `{ force: true }`.

 ### Creating P2P Servers